Jman-Github/Universal-ReVanced-Manager/README.md

 - 🧭 **Organize Bundles**: "Organize" button to manually reorder bundles; exports and imports keep the custom order

 ### 📦 App Patching Flow
-- ⚒️ **LisoUseInAIKyrios Patch Support**: Supports the [LisoUseInAIKyrios](https://github.com/LisoUseInAIKyrios/revanced-patches) patch bundle without needing computer, or another app
+- ⚒️ **LisoUseInAIKyrios Patch Support**: Supports the [LisoUseInAIKyrios](https://github.com/LisoUseInAIKyrios/revanced-patches) patch bundle without needing a computer or another app
 - 🧠 **Downloaded App Source**: Added a "Downloaded apps" source in the select source screen when patching.
 If the manager has cached an APK from a downloader plugin, you can pick it directly from there.
 This option only appears when that app is available
 - 🧩 **Split APK Support**: `.apkm`, `.apks`, and `.xapk` file formats are automatically converted to the `.apk` format when patching.
 No need for outside tools
 - 🧹 **Advanced Native Library Stripping**: Optional advanced setting to strip unused native libraries (unsupported ABIs) from patched APKs during patching, helping reduce size